The School of Psychology at Canterbury Christ Church University has a dedicated team of research-active staff who are passionate about teaching.

 Our postgraduate courses have been designed to deliver an excellent postgraduate experience, with a high level of linkage between modules enhancing the coherence of your learning about Psychology.
 You will work in a supportive, dynamic and diverse community of students and postdoctoral researchers in specialist facilities.
 You will also have the opportunity to study either full time or part time.

 MSc Forensic and Investigative Psychology

 This MSc is designed for graduates from relevant disciplines and professionals wishing to pursue specialised training in forensic and investigative psychology.
-This course provides specialised teaching from professionals and academics within the Faculty of Social and Applied Sciences at Canterbury Christ Church University (CCCU), including Psychology; Salomons Centre for Applied Psychology and School of Law, Criminal Justice and Computing.
+This course provides specialised teaching from professionals and academics within the Faculty of Social and Applied Sciences at Canterbury Christ Church University (CCCU), including Psychology; Salomons Institute for Applied Psychology and School of Law, Criminal Justice and Computing.
 The programme also draws upon external forensic and investigative psychologists, practitioners and researchers to enhance your learning experience.
 Upon successful completion of the course, students will have gained a range of valuable specific and transferable professional and academic skills to help them pursue a career in forensic and/or investigative psychology.
 Find out more about our Forensic and Investigative Psychology, MSc.

 PGCert Forensic and Investigative Psychology

 This PGCert is designed for professionals and graduates from relevant disciplines wishing to pursue further education and professional development in the area of Forensic and Investigative Psychology.
 The course has a strong focus on students gaining key skills for potential employability.
 Therefore, upon successful completion of the programme students will have gained a range of valuable specific and transferable professional skills to help them pursue a career within forensic and investigative work environments.
 Find out more about our Forensic and Investigative Psychology, PGCert.